Persian Studies Series

 Reflecting the British Institute of Persian Studies’ role in stimulating and promoting research into all aspects of Persian and Iranian Studies, the BIPS Persian Studies series exists to provide an outlet for the work conducted in this field and welcomes proposals for book length publications in the form of research monographs, conference proceedings or other edited volumes.
 The series is particularly ready to serve as a vehicle for publishing research undertaken with the support and sponsorship of BIPS and arising out of one of its research programmes.

 The series was first produced by I.B.
 Tauris under the editorship of Professor Vanessa Martin, and has now been taken on by the Gingko Library [http://www.gingkolibrary.com/ ].
-The series editor is Professor Charles Melville (University of Cambridge), who is joined on the editorial board by Professor Houchang Chehabi (Boston University) and Dr Paul Losensky (Indiana).
+The series editor is Professor Andrew Peacock (University of St Andrews), who is joined on the editorial board by Dr Paul Losensky (Indiana) and Professor Gabrielle van den Berg (Leiden).

 SUBMITTING A PROPOSAL FOR CONSIDERATION

-In the first instance, a PROPOSAL FORM should be completed with all the available details of a proposal for publication and sent electronically to the Series Editor, Professor Charles Melville (email@example.com).
+In the first instance, a PROPOSAL FORM should be completed with all the available details of a proposal for publication and sent electronically to the Series Editor, Professor Andrew Peacock (email@example.com).

 The final volume must conform to BIPS / Gingko SUBMISSION GUIDELINES.

-Any general enquiries about the Series should be addressed to the Series Editor Professor Charles Melville (firstname.lastname@example.org).
+Any general enquiries about the Series should be addressed to the Series Editor, Professor Andrew Peacock (firstname.lastname@example.org).

 TITLES IN THE BIPS PERSIAN STUDIES SERIES